 THE EXTENDED SCHOOL PROGRAM

 The Extended School Program of the Alcoa City Schools was initiated by the Alcoa City Board of Education in recognition of the fact that, in today’s economic environment with many families finding that both parents need to work in order to meet the costs associated with raising a family, those families served by Alcoa City Schools require a support system.
 This system must allow for adequate care and supervision of children beyond the hours which have traditionally been set aside for public education.
-The school building and grounds, having been uniquely designed for children and being available before and after scheduled school hours, provide a suitable and safe environment, in addition, offer an environment where enrichment activities and homework supervision can be provided to enhance the development and growth of children.
+The school building and grounds, having been uniquely designed for children and being available after scheduled school hours, provide a suitable and safe environment, in addition, offer an environment where enrichment activities and homework supervision can be provided to enhance the development and growth of children.